HarvardPL/formulog/docs/language_basics.md

 * numeric primitive conversion operations, in the form `*_to_*` (e.g., `i32_to_fp64`).

 Additionally, standard arithmetic notation can be used for `i32` operations.
 For example, `38 + 12 / 3` is shorthand for `i32_add(38, i32_div(12, 3))`.

+## A note on variable usage

+To help catch bugs related to variable usage, Formulog requires that every variable that does not start with an underscore occurs more than once in its scope.
+Every variable that begins with an underscore is treated as "anonymous," in that every occurrence of that variable represents a distinct variable.
+For this reason, Formulog also does not allow any variable that begins with an underscore to occur more than once in a scope, except for the special (fully anonymous) variable `_`.